VR Lab Equipment and Resources

 • Apple Vision Pro: Mixed reality headset with high-resolution displays, stereo pass-through, eye and hand tracking.

-• Magic Leap: Magic Leap 1 & 2 are advanced AR devices (see-through) designed for spatial computing and collaborative AR applications.
+• Magic Leap: Magic Leap 1 and Magic Leap 2 are advanced AR devices (see-through) designed for spatial computing and collaborative AR applications.

-• Microsoft HoloLens 2: Standalone or wireless tethered AR headset (see-through) for holographic experiences.
+• Microsoft HoloLens 2: Standalone AR headset (see-through) for holographic experiences.

 • Oculus/Facebook/Meta:

-• Meta Quest Pro: High-resolution standalone VR headset with eye tracking, hand tracking, and color passthrough cameras.
+• Meta Quest Pro: High-resolution standalone VR headset with eye tracking, hand tracking, and colour passthrough cameras.

-• Meta Quest 1, 2, 3: Standalone (or tethered) VR headsets for a wide range of applications with hand tracking and passthrough cameras.
+• Meta Quest 1, Meta Quest 2, and Meta Quest 3: Standalone or tethered VR headsets for a wide range of applications with hand tracking and passthrough cameras.

-• Pico Pro: Lightweight, standalone VR headset with a good passthrough color camera.
+• Pico 4 Pro: Lightweight, standalone VR headset with colour passthrough cameras.

 • HTC Vive: